hafsabn/Algerians_laws_bot/README.md

 - Add support for more years of the *Journal Officiel*
 - Implement user authentication, favorites/bookmarks, and chat history
-- Contact the *Journal Officiel* authority to obtain high-quality official documents
+- Contact the *Journal Officiel* authority to obtain high-quality official documents.
-- Use local LLMs to ensure better data privacy and protection
+- Use local LLMs to ensure better data privacy and protection.

 ## Final Note